SaschaWillems/Vulkan/README.md

 #### [08 - Order Independent Transparency](examples/oit)

-Implements order independent transparency based on the linked list.
-This example use the storage buffer, the image load and store operations and atomic operations.
+Implements order independent transparency based on linked lists.
+To achieve this, the sample uses storage buffers in combination with image load and store atomic operations in the fragment shader.

 ### <a name="Performance"></a> Performance